 Regulatory authority in the US derives primarily from the Federal Food, Drug, and Cosmetic Act (FDC Act).
 The act was originally passed into law in 1938, replacing a previous Food and Drugs Act that dated back to 1906.
 Impetus for approval of the FDC Act came from the drug-related death of 107 people.
 The victims, mainly children, had taken a sulphanilamide drug preparation that contained poisonous diethylene glycol as a solvent in order that it could be presented in a more palatable, raspberry-flavoured liquid form.
 The Act required for the first time that manufacturers test new drugs for safety and submit their results to the Food and Drugs Administration (FDA) for marketing approval.
 In addition, it authorised the FDA to conduct unannounced inspections of manufacturing facilities.
 Many amendments to the act have been introduced since then, the single most significant being the Kefauver-Harris amendment of 1962, which introduced the requirement that drugs must be shown to be effective as well as safe.
-This was the main US response to the thalidomide disaster.
-An outline of the content of the Act is shown in Figure 1.3.
-Because of their historical evolution, biologic products are regulated under different
+This was the main US response to the Thalidomide disaster.
+The current text of the Act is maintained under Title 21, Chapter 9 of the United States Code (USC) and may be accessed at uscode.house.gov/browse.xhtml.
+An outline of the most relevant sections of the Act is shown in Figure 1.4.